 - Use the credentials of the logged-on user.

-Credential parameter allows you to pass in a PSCredential object or, if you provide a username, you will be prompted for a password and these credentials will be used.
+Credential parameter allows you to pass in a PSCredential object.
+If you provide a username, you will be prompted for a password and these credentials will be used.

 You also have two possible authentication types available, controlled by the

 AuthType parameter.
 These types are Negotiate (the default) and Basic.
 Basic authentication is only possible over an SSL connection.

 Setting up the ActiveDirectory PowerShell module is a straightforward and common process.
 Using the instructions provided in this article, you should be well on your way to automating all the Active Directory things!